On this page:

 - make a consumer complaint, we use the details you provide to investigate it

-- apply to register a business name, incorporate an association or register as a fundraiser, we use the information to process the application
+- apply to register incorporate an association or register as a fundraiser, we use the information to process the application

 - respond to one of our surveys, we use the information to help us provide better services and plan for the future